MargaretKagwiria/cyclistic_bikeshare_analysis/README.md

 - `dataset.zip`: Raw monthly csv files used for the analysis.
 - `combined_raw_dataset.csv`: Combined dataset for 2022 from the monthly csv files.
 - `manipulated_dataset.csv`: combined_raw_dataset.csv that has been cleaned and manipulated using R.
 - `Cyclistic Bikeshare Analysis Project.twbx`: Contains the visualisations and the findings of the data analysis.
+The Tableau workbook is too big to post here.
+You can view the visualizations and findings on this link https://public.tableau.com/app/profile/margaret.kagwiria/viz/CyclisticBikeshareAnalysisProject/CyclisticBikeshareAnalysis

 ## Analysis Process